Aveek-Saha/wordle-solver/README.md

 # Wordle Solver

-A solver for the official wordle game.
+A solver for the official Wordle game.

-# Rules

--   The bot plays Wordle in hard mode, i.e. any information from a guess has to be used in the subsequent guesses.
--   The bot uses the list of all valid words + the list of answers from the official wordle website, a total of about 13k words.
--   The list of possible answers is not given any special treatment and is mixed with the list of valid words.

-# Today's Wordle
+## Today's Wordle

 Wordle 260 6/6